-offense.
-Section 9 .
+Section 9.
 Vandalism or malicious defacing of company property.
+[Type B]

-[Type B] Section 10.
-Allowing and/or failing to report unauthorized persons entering or loitering within one's work area.
-[Type A] Article III - Offenses against Safety, Health, Security and Public Order Section 11.
-Loafing, loitering in comfort rooms, pantry, co-employees work place or in any place inside the company premises.
-[Type A] Section 1.
+Article III - Offenses against Safety, Health, Security and Public Order

+- Section 1.
 Possession or carrying of firearms, explosives or other deadly weapon while on company premises.
-[Type C] If it has resulted to incident or injuries within company premises [Type D] Section 2.
+[Type C] If it has resulted to incident or injuries within company premises [Type D] - Section 2.
 Forced or unauthorized entry into an office or premises of the company during off-hours.
-[Type D] Section 3.
+[Type D] - Section 3.
 Conviction by trial court of any crime where penalty is imprisonment of more than thirty (30) days.
-[Type E] Section 4.
+[Type E] - Section 4.
 Entering restricted areas during office hours without permission.
-[Type D] Section 5.
+[Type D] - Section 5.
 Unauthorized posting, removing, mutilating or deforming any matter on the company bulletin board.
-[Type B] Section 6.
+[Type B] - Section 6.
 Violation or failure to follow a general safety rule and/or practice.
-[Type A] Section 8.
+[Type A] - Section 7.
+Unauthorized and/or unjustified use of fire protection equipment.
+[Type C] - Section 8.
 Operating and/or tampering switches, controls, installations, machines or equipment without authorization.
-[Type B] if with intent to sabotage [Type E] Article IV - Offenses against Health and Safety Section 1.
-Failure to report immediately a personal injury occurring on company time or property.
-[Type B] Section 2.
-Willful disregard of office directive relating to sanitary conditions, cleanliness and orderliness of the office, security of office supplies and equipment or performing any act contributing to unsanitary condition or practice on company premises or job sites.
-[Type A] Section 3.
-Reporting for work while having a serious contagious disease which may endanger the health of other employees, knowing about it, yet failing to report or willfully withholding information thereof to company authorities.
-[Type C] If contagious disease is not of a serious nature, [Type B].
-Section 4.
-Failure to undergo Annual Physical Examination as scheduled by the company and failure to obey Doctor's order or advice as directed or ordered by the company.
-[Type A] Suspension on escalating approach may be applied if continued failure to comply.
-Section 9.
+[Type B] if with intent to sabotage [Type E] - Section 9.
 Refusal to submit to or failure to meet security requirements, or being in the management's opinion to be a security risk.
 [Type D]